destinmcmurry/wagstaff/README.md

 - a student
 ```

+### DB Design

+- Students
+  * have profile info including:
+    * firstName - not empty or null
+    * lastName - not empty or null
+    * email - not empty or null; valid email
+    * gpa - decimal between 0.0 and 4.0
+  * must have a virtual 'name' field which is the concatenation of firstName and lastName
+  * must be assigned to a campus

+- Campuses
+  * have profile info including:
+    * name - not empty or null
+    * imageUrl - default value
+    * description - extremely large text
+  * can have many students assigned (may have none)

 ### How to test functionality without a frontend
 - GET: use your browser
 - POST / PUT / DELETE :